-Prison deaths are an unfortunate reality of the federal and state facilities across the country.
-The same applies to prisons in the state of Florida as well.
-During 2020-2021, 539 inmates died across Florida as per the Florida Department of Corrections.
+Prison deaths are an unfortunate reality of federal and state facilities across the country.
+During 2020-2021, 539 inmates died across Florida, as per the Florida Department of Corrections.

-When a death occurs due to the negligence of another party, it is possible to seek damages with the help of a Florida personal injury lawyer.
+When a death occurs due to the negligence of another party, it is possible to seek damages with the help of our Florida prison wrongful death lawyers.

 Two types of deaths occur in prison, distinguished by the cause of death.
 An inmate who dies in prison may die of natural or unnatural causes.
 Most prison deaths are determined to have occurred due to natural causes.